-Coping with the loss of someone close to you is one of the most difficult experiences you’ll ever have to face.
+Coping with the loss of someone close to you is one of the most difficult experiences you will ever have to face.
 If you’re an older adult, you may find that your experience is more acute than that of a younger person, perhaps due to any health or independence issues you may have.

 Maybe your loved one was the person you relied on for your entire emotional support needs.
 Now that your support person has passed, you may be feeling completely alone in the world and might be understandably frightened about what the future holds for you.